-- (1) Audit fees were for professional services for the audit of our annual financial statements and reviews of our unaudited interim financial statements. - (2) Tax Fees were for professional services for compliance services paid to KPMG LLP.
+- (1) Audit fees were for professional services for the audit of our annual financial. - (2) Tax Fees were for professional services for compliance services in 2023 and 2022, paid to RSM Canada LLP and KPMG LLP, respectively.

 Cease Trade Orders, Bankruptcies, Penalties or Sanctions